-Join us for Water Week and celebrate one of our most precious and valued resources in the Adirondacks, our freshwater.
-Learn more about our aquatic resources and discover ways you can take action to protect our waterways.
-This year's inaugural event focuses on the Legacy of Adirondack Waters and features a week-long Speaker Series and an Aquatic Invasive Species Spread Prevention Certification Training program.
+AWI conducted Water Week 2020 to celebrate one of our most precious and valued resources in the Adirondacks, our freshwater.
+Participants learned more about our aquatic resources and discovered ways to take action to protect our waterways.
+This year's inaugural event focused on the Legacy of Adirondack Waters and featured a week-long Speaker Series and an Aquatic Invasive Species Spread Prevention Certification Training program.

-You can register here for all events.
+You can view the recordings from this event to enhance your own knowledge.
 AWI is a registered nonprofit organization.
 Please consider a tax deductible donation to AWI is to help support this program and our mission to protect clean water.

-Geared toward the general public, the event features a 5-part speaker series presented by some of the region's most knowledgeable and experienced freshwater experts.
+Geared toward the general public, the event featured a 5-part speaker series presented by some of the region's most knowledgeable and experienced freshwater experts.

-Conducted each evening from 7pm-8pm during Water Week, the program features discussions about the history of water in our region, climate change impacts, water pollution prevention and community actions to protect clean water.
-The programs will be conducted online using Zoom Webinar and will included a live Q and A session.
+Conducted each evening from 7pm-8pm during Water Week, the program featured discussions about the history of water in our region, climate change impacts, water pollution prevention and community actions to protect clean water.
+The programs wias conducted online using Zoom Webinar and included a live Q and A session.

 8/23 "History of Adirondack Waters", Daniel L Kelting, Ph.D., Executive Director, Adirondack Watershed Institute, Paul Smith's College (watch recording)